 LDS55625 is a Southern Railway style 25 ton brakevan, actually built by British Railways in the early months of nationalisation in 1948.
-DRSA acquired it in 2011, but we immediately discovered faults which were beyond the limited experience of our volunteers to repair, and it languished untouched and unloved at Meldon.
+DRSA acquired it in 2011, but immediately discovered faults which were beyond the limited experience of the C&W volunteer team to repair, and it languished untouched and unloved at Meldon.

-Recently (Spring 2016) we've taken a deep breath and work has started.
-Known problems are, a missing axlebox bearing, 2 axleboxes which have been bent by jacking under them without anything to spread the load, a missing brakeblock, a roof which lets in water and needs re-covering, a fair amount of rotten wood and just a touch of rust.
+In spring 2016 we took a deep breath and started work.
+Known problems were a missing axlebox bearing, 2 axleboxes which had been bent by jacking under them without anything to spread the load, a missing brakeblock of an uncommon design, a roof which let in water and needed re-covering, a fair amount of rotten wood and just a touch of rust.

 14/10/2016 updateIt's been a while since there's been an update, but it's a good one!
 After much searching by numerous friends of DRSA, Geoff Horner tracked down a replacement axlebox bearing at the South Devon Railway, and collected it today.